smirko/Linux-Admin-Scripts/README.md

 # sshd_mask_version.sh
 A script that simplified my everyday work as a Linux administrator

-Ever wanted to hide your SSH server version from the emblem when somebody connects to it?
+Hide your SSH server version from the emblem when somebody connects to it

 I've recently noticed a lot of sshd version gathering traffic coming from the internet and wanted to make this task a little harderi for the bots and their masters.